Heterophily-Aware Graph Attention Network

 Recently, several methods have been proposed to tackle the heterophily problem, which can be divided into two lines.

-Recently, several methods were proposed to tackle the heterophily problem via designing adaptive message aggregation schemes.
+The first line of approaches intends to model the diverse local patterns via designing adaptive message aggregation schemes.
 Geom-GCN \cite{geom-gcn} builds a structural neighborhood by leveraging network embeddings.
 The neighborhood is then partitioned into several geometric blocks and the neighbors within each block are aggregated separately.
 FAGCN \cite{FAGCN} adopts a self-gating attention mechanism to learn the attention coefficients for both the low-frequency and high-frequency signals.
 Besides, ACM-GNN \cite{acm-gnn} proposes an Adaptive Channel Mixing framework to adaptively exploit low-frequency, high-frequency, and identity channels.
 GBK-GNN \cite{gbkgnn} employs a bi-kernel feature transformation and a selection gate to simultaneously model the similarity and dissimilarity (i.e., the positive and negative correlations) between node features.
 By taking node attributes as weak labels, DMP \cite{DMP} considers the attribute heterophily for diverse message passing and specifies every attribute propagation weight on each edge.
 WRGNN \cite{WRGNN} transforms a heterophilic input graph into a multi-relational graph, in which the proximity and structural information are represented as distinct types of edges.
-BM-GCN \cite{BM-GCN} leverages a two-staged block-guided classified aggregation mechanism, to directly model the explicit heterophily and assigns edge weights according to the block similarities.
+BM-GCN \cite{BM-GCN} leverages a two-staged block-guided classified aggregation mechanism, to directly model the explicit heterophily and assign edge weights according to the block similarities.
 MWGNN \cite{MWGNN} utilizes well-designed handcrafted features, i.e., local degree profile, sorted node feature, and shortest path distance, to predict the underlying local distribution, and assigns the edge weights by a topology-attribute decoupling mechanism.
 Although it also considers the local distribution, handcrafted features may not be appropriate for handling all the graphs.
 Different from the existing literature, our proposed HA-GAT estimates the underlying heterophilic type of each edge to avoid utilizing imprecise label information.
 It leverages a heterophily-aware attention scheme to adaptively learn the importance of each heterophilic type, presenting a novel paradigm for addressing heterophily.